- Consistent finishing on all brass case parts

 It also comes with a safety switch, which is used to prevent accidents that can be fatal.

-Stainless steel polishing media is also not expensive, and it is robust, meaning that you can reuse it severely to clean your bullet shells.
+Stainless steel polishing media is also not expensive, and it is robust, meaning that you can reuse it several times to clean your bullet shells.

 The machine also requires minimal maintenance, and it is easy to operate.